apache/parquet-format/Encodings.md

 The encoding uses two separate multiplications (not a single multiplication by `10^(e-f)`, and not division) to ensure that implementations produce identical floating-point rounding across languages.
-The powers of 10 MUST be stored as precomputed floating-point constants (i.e., literal values like `1e-3f`), not computed at runtime.
+Implementations must ensure that the encoder and decoder use identical power-of-10 values for a given exponent.

 ##### Fast Rounding